goposky/layer7-cicd/README.md

 ```

 #### Spin up the environment(s)
-Within the `gateway` folder is a `docker-compose.yml` file which defines the containers that can be spun up as part of this setup.
+Within the `gateway` directory is a `docker-compose.yml` file which defines the containers that can be spun up as part of this setup.
 You can list the defined services by running the following command.
 ```
 $ docker-compose -f gateway/docker-compose.yml config --services | sort
 gateway-dev